rust-lang/book/src/ch10-02-traits.md

 }
 ```

-Here, we try to return either a `NewsArticle` or a `Tweet`.
-This cannot work,
+Returning either a `NewsArticle` or a `Tweet` isn't allowed due to restrictions
-due to restrictions around how `impl Trait` works.
-To write this code, you’ll
+around how `impl Trait` is implemented.
+We'll cover how to write a function
-have to wait until the [“Using Trait Objects That Allow for Values of Different
+with this behavior in the [“Using Trait Objects That Allow for Values of
+Different
 Types”][using-trait-objects-that-allow-for-values-of-different-types]<!--
 ignore --> section of Chapter 17.